 Sitting in our apartment in Buenos Aires, at the end of six months travelling around South America, Carolyn informed me that we would be house sitting for strangers upon our return to the U.K. “Right…How is this going to work?”
 I asked.

 We had done this before locally and informally by word of mouth for friends, friends of friends, acquaintances etc. This time Carolyn had employed a more organised approach and had signed us up with an online house-sitting agency.

 We posted our profile online and arranged references and within a few days people were contacting us with enquiries.
-It has worked out really well for us to see and it seems for the people for whose homes and pets we care for, as we have been asked back again.
+It has worked out really well for us, and it seems for the people for whose homes and pets we care for as we have often been asked back again.

 Here is a little about some of our most recent experiences.

 The first project this time was looking after Henry, a huge but gentle and adorable Labradoodle.
 Being a big, big dog he needed – and loved – lots of exercise.
 Fortunately, the house was just minutes from some beautiful walks in the Hertfordshire countryside.
 Good job that for such a large dog he was so well behaved.

 This was last minute arrangement that we managed to squeeze in between other housesits.
 A lovely couple in Barnet, north London, needed to attend a wedding in Scotland, so we spent long weekend looking after their very affectionate and excitable two dogs that had been rescued in Greece and bought back to England.

 November saw us in a remote farmhouse in an idyllic setting near Chippenham.
 Carolyn had travelled down on her own by train from our previous housesit as we didn’t want to leave those dogs alone for too long before their owners returned.
 Unfortunately, by the time I arrived by car, much of the area had been flooded!!
 It took me several hours of driving around the Wiltshire countryside at night taking instructions from the owners on how to navigate the maze of (mostly flooded and impassable) country lanes from the motorway to the farmhouse!!